 There are a variety of weight loss drugs on the market today.
 Each of them works a bit differently.
 Katy Brown, DO, Samaritan Weight Management Institute, explains how these medicines help people lose weight.
 “In general, these medications work in one of the following ways: to suppress appetite, decrease hunger, increase feelings of fullness, and decrease the tendency to turn to food due to emotions like boredom or stress.”

 Katy stresses that weight loss drugs won’t be as effective for weight loss unless they are combined with healthy lifestyle changes.
-But she says, “Working in conjunction with good nutrition and regular exercise, weight loss medication can lessen the barriers to making important lifestyle changes.”
+But she says, “Working with good nutrition and regular exercise, weight loss medication can lessen the barriers to making important lifestyle changes.”

 For many people who are overweight or obese, cutting calories, choosing healthier foods, eating smaller portions, and getting enough regular exercise to make a difference are habits that are difficult to adopt.
 Weight loss medications give you a push in the right direction to becoming healthy for life.

-What Weight Loss Medications are Available and How Much Do They Cost?
+What Weight Loss Medications Are Available, and How Much Do They Cost?

 Semaglutide (Wegovy) – $1,300 per month